csu-hci-projects/distance-chess/README.md

 Once you press play, ensure that the QR code is visible in the camera feed, and adjust the camera as necessary to include visibility for the entire physical board.
 Reposition the QR-code printout so that the pieces line up with the tiles on the physical board.
+Note that the QR-code must be on the white's kingside corner of the board, and as such must be moved to the opposite corner and rotated when switching colors between trials.
 Great!
 You are now done with all the setup and can begin rendering moves.